n8design/htwoo/docs/README.md

 You will fine a complete list of assets in the [Style Guide](https://lab.n8d.studio/htwoo/htwoo-core/?p=all).

+## Why just HTML and CSS

+In the end it always comes down to HTML/CSS no matter which framework you use for your development.
+HTML/CSS documented components serve no other longevity than any other framework.
+HTML and CSS can also be easily translate, included and embedded in any other development framework.

+HTML/CSS UI components can also be easier optimized, refactored or visually enhanced.

+## Concepts

+hTWOo style guide, documentation and building platform is based on [patternlab.io](https://patternlab.io/).
+To allow the most flexible implementation of designs and design pattern it follows the [Atomic Design Methodology](https://bradfrost.com/blog/post/atomic-web-design/) coined by Brad Frost around 2012 / 2013.

+> We're tasked with making interfaces for more users in more contexts using more browsers on more devices with more screen sizes and more capabilities than ever before.
+That's a daunting task indeed.
+Thankfully, design systems are here to help. - [Brad Frost](https://atomicdesign.bradfrost.com/)

 ## How To Use

 * [SVG icons instead of icon fonts](./how-to/SVG-instead-of-icon-fonts.md)